benzaita/dockerized-cli/README.md

 # builder 🏗❤️

-`builder` helps you express your build dependencies in code, and seamlessly use them - just `builder exec build-my-project`.
+`builder` helps you express your build dependencies in code, and seamlessly use them - just append `builder exec`!

 * Never again an outdated README file with all the tools you need to install to build your project.